 At its height, 9000 people worked at Bletchley Park, of which two-thirds were women.
 Initially the men in charge had assumed that women were incapable of operating the Bombe machine, until the Wrens were brought in and took complete control of operating them.
 Most of the Wrens would have only been between 19-21 years old.
 Numerous women also worked on the actual codebreaking, such as Mavis Lever, Ruth Briggs and Margaret Rock who was mentioned by codebreaker Dilly Knox as “the fourth or fifth best codebreaker in the whole of the Enigma staff”.

-On our group visit last Sunday, this was one thing that struck me from the day (particularly from the guided tour and the new Bombe exhibition in huts 11 and 11a), was that the park was appreciating more what the women did.
+On our recent visit, this was one thing that struck me from the day (particularly from the guided tour and the new Bombe exhibition in huts 11 and 11a), was that the park was appreciating more what the women did.
 Today Alan Turing is virtually a household name for what he did at Bletchley.
 Other codebreakers like Tommy Flowers, Bill Tutt, Dilly Knox and Gordon Welchman are known to some, but not all.
 But let’s also celebrate what the women at Bletchley Park did, people like Jean Valentine!